HR-6310-119

 Opponents argue

 Opponents argue that post office naming bills consume limited congressional floor time and legislative resources that could be directed toward more substantive policy matters.
-They contend that such designations, while locally meaningful, set no policy, allocate no resources, and address no public need — raising questions about the best use of the federal legislative process.
+They contend that while the honor may be well-deserved, the volume of such commemorative bills — Congress passes dozens per session — raises questions about whether this is the most efficient use of the federal legislative process.